 - The production order may be changed ten times by the person with the SAP ERP license.
 However, it was created in SAP ERP using the external production planning system.

-- By doing that in SAP ERP, and having the change reflected in the production planning system, didn’t the customer cheat the production planning vendor by not buying an extra license for the person in the ERP system?
-Under this logic, every system must be paid on licenses for transactions that are created by any other system that eventually finds its way into a different system.
+- By doing that in SAP ERP and having the change reflected in the production planning system, didn’t the customer cheat the production planning vendor by not buying an extra license for the person in the ERP system?
+Under this logic, every system must be paid on licenses for transactions created by any other system that eventually finds its way into a different system.
 That means that every adapter must be evaluated to see what data is coming across to the application.

 If that is the new standard for the industry, then I guess it is not for me to oppose it.
 But imagine the implications.